Needs Finding in Healthcare

 Important Logistics

-Over the summer, students will need to work with Stanford Biodesign to gain medical clearance to perform observations in the Stanford Hospital and Clinics.
-This will involve completing required paperwork, submitting vaccination records and getting new vaccines if necessary, and making a trip to the School of Medicine badging office.
-Complete instructions and important deadlines will be provided upon acceptance into the program.
-There will also be a few hours of additional reading/pre-work
+Early in the summer, well before SoCo begins, students will need to work with Stanford Biodesign to gain medical clearance to perform observations in the Stanford Hospital and Clinics.
+This will involve completing required paperwork and submitting vaccination records (and getting new vaccines if necessary).
+Complete instructions and important deadlines will be provided upon acceptance into the course.
+There also will be a few hours of reading/pre-work so that we can prioritize hands-on projects work during class time.

 Meet the Instructors